Rohan-s18/Data-Structures/README.md

 At the moment most of the source code is in Java, for source code in Python, please check the Python_Src folder.

 These are some of the things that are inside this directory:
-  - Arrays and ArrayLists
+  - Arrays:
+    - This contains a single class that has a Array-based implementaion of a List.
-  - LinkedLists
+  - LinkedList:
+    - This contains a single class for a singly-linked list with basic add/remove features as well as O(n) reverse.
-  - Stacks and Queues
+  - Stacks and Queues:
+    - Circular Array implementation of Queues
+    - LinkedList implementation of Queues
+    - Array implementation of Stacks
+    - Stack using Queue
+    - Queue using Stack
+    - Demo files for these classes
-  - Trees (Binary Search Trees)
+  - Trees (Binary Search Trees):
+    - Binary Tree
+    - Binary Search Tree equipped with search, delete and insert.
   - Priority Queues and Heaps
-  - HashTables
+  - HashTables:
+    - Array based implementation of a HashTable.
+    - Additional wordCount method, to count the occurences of unique words.
-  - Sorting Algorithms
+  - Sorting Algorithms:
+    - Selection Sort
+    - Insertion Sort
+    - Bubble Sort
+    - Shell Sort
+    - QuickSort
+    - MergeSort
-  - Graphs
+  - Graphs:
+    - Implementation of Graph ADt
     - Dijkstra's Algorithm
     - Prim's Algorithm
+    - Note: this is also implemented in Python

 For any discrepancy in the source code, please contact me at:
 rohan.b.singh54@gmail.com